liferay/liferay-docs/develop/tutorials/articles/blade-development/blade-manual-bundle-creation.markdown

 build tool.
 Copy the BLADE template from the `blade/[build-tool]` directory into your local directory.

-The list of BLADE templates is always growing, but for illustrative purposes, here's the list of project in the `blade/gradle` directory at the time of this
+The list of BLADE templates is always growing, but here's the list of project in the `blade/gradle` directory at the time of this writing:
-writing:

     blade.authenticator.shiro
     blade.indexerpostprocessor